daneroo/nx-audiobook/infra/PROGRESS.md

 - Tom Holland - Persian Fire
 - Tom Holland - Rubicon
 - Ursula K. Le Guin - A Wizard of Earthsea
-- Ursula K. Le Guin - The Left Hand Of Darkness
 - V.E.
 Schwab - A Darker Shade of Magic
 - V.E.
 Schwab - A Gathering of Shadows
 - V. E. Schwab - A Conjuring of Light